- In times of stress, basic self-care is essential to your well-being and recovery.

 - Remove distractions like cell phones, blinking lights, and TVs.

 - Make your room as dark as possible.

 - Try to have a consistent bedtime.

-Nourishing your body through a balanced diet is a critical part of self-care after experiencing a traumatic event.
-Food fuels our minds and our body.
+Nourishing your body through a balanced diet is a critical part of self-care after aiding in a traumatic event.
+Food fuels our minds and our bodies.
 Your diet can influence mood swings, thoughts, and energy levels.

 Why is a healthy diet important to your recovery?
 The food we eat can impact our mood, thoughts, and energy levels.
 A balanced diet helps your body function at an optimal level.
 Nutrient-rich foods, such as fruits, vegetables, whole grains, lean proteins, and healthy fats, can support your emotional well-being and stabilize mood swings.

-Remember, prioritizing a balanced diet supports physical and mental well-being, providing your body with the necessary fuel for healing and recovery.
+Remember, prioritizing a balanced diet supports physical and mental well-being, providing your body with the necessary fuel for healing.
 Here are some tips for maintaining a balanced diet:

 - Start with breakfast each day.

 - Avoid fried food, refined starches, and sugars.

 - Drink lots of water.